Afifr2001/Xylophone_Website/README.md

 # Xylophone_Website
-A User friendly website that lets anyone to play any of the xylophone notes by clickin on the button or by pressing the corresponding letter on the keyboard.
+A User friendly website that lets anyone to play the xylophone notes by clicking on the button or by pressing the corresponding letter on the keyboard.